django-cms/djangocms-snippet/README.md

     only be used during the initial development phase for rapid prototyping and

-By default, the contents of a snippet are not searchable by the django-cms's builtin search feature.
+By default, the contents of a snippet are not searchable when using django-cms's builtin search feature.

 To allow the contents of all snippets to be searchable, please set ``DJANGOCMS_SNIPPET_SEARCH`` to ``True`` in your settings.